inclojure-org/inclojure-org.github.io/README.md

 # Release

+* The action [`.github/workflows/pages.yml`](./.github/workflows/pages.yml) is used to host the site over Github Pages
-* The CI pipeline will take care of building the static files for hosting, hence they are `.gitignore`d from the project.
+* The action takes care of building the static files, and hence they are `.gitignore`d from the project
-* This site is deployed over Github Pages.
-We only keep Github Pages relevant files in the `master` branch, all development happens on `trunk`.
+* We only keep Github Pages relevant files in the `master` branch, all development happens on `trunk`
-* Push to `trunk` for your changes to be picked up by [`.github/workflows/pages.yml`](./.github/workflows/pages.yml) for deployment over `master`.
+* Push to `trunk` for your changes to be picked up for deployment over `master`
+* When you push to `trunk`, the action also deploys a commit ti `master`